SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

-where :math:`F_{E}` is the force contribution from the rate-independent elastic element, and :math:`H_{D}` is the contribution from the rate-dependent viscoelastic elements, and :math:`w` is an optional smoothing factor discussed below.
+where :math:`F_{E}` is the force contribution from the rate-independent elastic element, and :math:`H_{D}` is the contribution from the rate-dependent viscoelastic (Maxwell) elements, and :math:`w` is an optional smoothing factor discussed below.
 The elastic bond force has a magnitude of

 .. math::